Placing and routing quantum LDPC codes in multilayer superconducting hardware: Outlook

 \section{Outlook}

 In this work, we present HAL, a heuristic, run-time-efficient tool that automates and optimizes the placement and routing of arbitrary QECCs on superconducting hardware.
-HAL assumes a multi-layer stackup with long-range coupling.
+HAL assumes a multilayer stackup with long-range coupling.
 Following a sequence of heuristic algorithms, HAL extracts a planar subgraph from a QECC connectivity graph, places the nodes of this subgraph onto the qubit tier using a spring layout, and rasterizes them.
 It routes the edges of the planar subgraph on the qubit tier and then proceeds to route the remaining edges on higher tiers using a modified A* algorithm.
-This algorithm relies on bump transitions to resolve crossings within each tier, and moves edges to higher tiers using TSVs once a tier becomes congested.
+This algorithm incorporates the freedom for edges to transition between layers within one tier using bump bonds, and moves edges to higher tiers using TSVs once a tier becomes congested.

-We use HAL to study the hardware compatibility of various qLDPC code families, generating explicit layouts primarily for bivariate bicycle (BB) codes, open-boundary tile codes, and constant-depth decodable radial codes.
+We use HAL to study the hardware complexity of various qLDPC code families, generating explicit layouts for nearly 150 codes across several qLDPC code families.
 We find BB codes to benefit somewhat from their regular structure, but to suffer from the periodic boundaries.
-Furthermore, we find BB codes above a threshold aspect ratio to return better layouts using the generic spring-layout placement than when exploiting their explicit structure.
-Tile codes overcome the problem of periodic boundaries, achieving true locality and regularity.
-However, these codes suffer from reductions in logical efficiencies, which need to be compensated with a high qubit number and high weight.
-We find many radial codes that are competitive with BB codes in terms of both logical efficiency and hardware cost.
-In particular, we find weight-4 radial codes with high efficiencies, which naturally have a reduced hardware cost due to their low edge-count.
-Such codes bear the additional advantage of significantly reducing time overheads, which, among other things, is due to the constant-depth decodability of radial codes.
+Tile codes overcome this problem, achieving true locality and regularity, but suffer from reductions in logical efficiencies.
+This needs to be compensated with a high qubit number and high weight, prompting the investigation of weight-reduction techniques.
+We find many radial codes that are competitive with BB codes in terms of both logical efficiency and hardware complexity.
+We also find low-weight instances of radial codes to be hardware-friendly and potentially very efficient, motivating further study of their construction.

-The capability of HAL to efficiently find promising layouts across many code instances underlines that this tool is useful for comparative studies.
-We do not claim Fig.~\ref{fig:complexity} to include the complete set of relevant qLDPC codes, but instead use a representative set from the literature to showcase the value of explicitly studying the hardware cost in novel codes.
-This set allows us to identify trends in the hardware compatibility of code families, and points to critical future directions in code and hardware development.